-The different types of carpet for stairs include full carpeting, carpet runners and carpeted stair treads.
+The different types of carpet for stairs include full carpeting, carpet runners, and carpet stair treads.
 While full carpeting completely covers the stair risers and treads, carpet runners and carpeted treads are more nuanced in their design.
 Stair carpet is a good solution if you have grown weary of full hardwoods and would like a softer step, but considering the beauty of hardwood stairs, you may still want to see it in parts.
-If this is the case, carpet runners or carpeted treads is the way to go.
+If this is the case, carpet runners or carpeted treads are the way to go.

 Carpeted treads, on the other hand, are individual pieces of carpeting that cover just the tread of stairs, leaving the risers and nosing exposed.
 They are advantageous if you want to see more hardwood, and they are easily installed.
 On the negative side, they may give your staircase an odd, inconsistent look and may leave you wondering if plain hardwoods wouldn’t be better.

 Both types require stapling and nailing into the wood beneath, so be sure you consider that before installing either.